Structural Methods for handling mode changes in multimode DAE systems: Examples having no good solution

 Theorem~\ref{sekdfuysageloiug} was illustrated for the cup-and-ball example by the results $K_*=K^*=1$.
 We illustrate in Appendix~\ref{hgnhtdfiytujhgn} what happens if we still insist taking $K>1$ for this example.

-\section{{Examples having no good solution}}
+\section{Examples having no good solution}

-\subsection{{The cup-and-ball with $K{>}1$}}
+\subsection{The cup-and-ball with $K{>}1$}

 In Section~\ref{jhtgfkuytjrsdfghk}, we successfully studied the cup-and-ball example with a minimal mode change array $A$ of height $K{=}1$.
 In this section we study what happens if we select a non-minimal array.
 Note that we know by Statement~\ref{hjtgfkujyhglk} of Theorem~\ref{skldjhfgslkdufghikl} that no solution should be found.
 Nevertheless, we like to investigate how the failure to find a solution occurs.
 Hence, we consider the choice $K{=}2$.
+We will show that Problem~\ref{likgusefhdrlpouhiouh} possesses no solution with these choices.
+The same holds for any $K{>}1$.
+Thus, $K1$ is the only choice for the height of $A$.